 This is a common issue since a lot of debris is able to get down into the drains of your sinks.
 Removing a clog is not hard and you do not even need to worry about using those chemical drain cleaners.
 You will need a drain plug adjustment arm for this process.
 Then simply remove the spring tab from this tool, remove the sink trap’s ball valve, take off the pop-up plug and then manually remove whatever is clogging up your drain.

 Low Water Pressure

 This is an issue that can impact any of the fixtures in your home and it can be bothersome.
 You want to start by determining if both the cold and hot water are affected.
 If both are low in pressure, it is likely an aerator that is to blame.
 This is the result of calcium slowly accumulating.
 This is an issue that a professional plumber can tackle very quickly.
 Depending on the setup of your fixture, you might be able to do it yourself.

 It is important that you do not delay getting plumbing issues fixed.
 Even if the problem seems relatively minor, such as a leaky faucet, it can eventually develop into a larger problem.
-Simply call your plumbing professional and they will come and evaluate so that the proper repair can be made.
+Simply call A Alert Drain for waterproofing and they will come and evaluate so that the proper repair can be made.